scott-ellenoff/VoteTracker/README.md

 react-native upgrade
 react-native link
 ```
-9. Open the proect in xCode by opening the VoteTracker.xcodeproj file in the ios folder of frontend.
-Navigate to the build settings tab in xCode.
-Change the Framework search path in xCode BuildSettings tab to the path for the ios folder on your computer.
-I.e my framework search path is  /Users/zachkamran/WebstormProjects/VoteTracker/src/frontend/ios.

-10. Run for iOS now.
+9. Run for iOS now.
 The simulator should load, and the VoteTracker app should start up automatically, with "Build Success" showing in Terminal.
 Otherwise we will see "Build Failed".
 ```python
 react-native run-ios
 ```